Wonder how to make cotton très soigné? With its intriguing texture and depth, our Latticework Wrap in our Cotton Pure has it figured out!

 That web is created by a Two-Color Honeycomb Brioche Stitch, a wonderfully dimensional pattern.
 We offer you a hand to hold as you work this stitch for the first time with our new video tutorial.
 A bit of a challenge for beginners but just look at the payoff.
 Every time someone compliments your Latticework Wrap, you get to say, “Thanks, I made it!”

-- Main Color (MC): 3 skeins of Purl Soho’s Cotton Pure, 100% Pima cotton.
+- Main Color (MC): 3 skeins of Purl Soho’s Cotton Pure, 100% organically grown cotton.
+Each skein is 279 yards/ 100 grams; approximately 545 yards required.
 We used Egret White.

 - Contrast Color (CC): 3 skeins of Cotton Pure.
+Approximately 545 yards required.
 We used Mineral Blue.

 19 stitches = 4 inches in Two-Color Honeycomb Brioche stitch

 Finished Dimensions: 16 inches wide x 60 inches long

 NOTE: With six skeins of Cotton Pure, you’ll have enough yarn to make your wrap approximately 12 inches longer.
 Just keep knitting!

 Slip all slipped stitches purlwise unless indicated in the pattern.

 When changing colors, carry the new yarn up the selvedge in back of the old yarn.

 Each row in this pattern starts with the instructions to either “Turn” or “Slide” the work: